 With safety and effectiveness in mind, here are some different types of UVC products to consider if you want to invest in a sanitizer that, unlike wipes and sprays, won’t run out any time soon.

 Sanitizing UV wands are often touted as a travel must-have to spot-clean places like dirty hotel rooms, but they’re also good for use at home as long as you purchase one that explicitly says it uses UVC rays (not UVA or UVB).
-Many travel versions of UV-sanitizing wands don’t specify the types of UV rays they use, and could be duping you into buying something ineffective.
-Options that do use UVC rays and are still affordable sell out often; the clarelife UV Lamp for Home was available at time of publication, but does sell out.
+Many travel versions of UV-sanitizing wands don’t specify the types of UV rays they use and could be duping you into buying something ineffective.
+Options that do use UVC rays and are still affordable sell out often; this foldable UV Light Sanitizing Wand was available at the time of publication but does sell out.
 You can search Amazon for UV-sanitizing wands here—just be sure to independently check the product specifications, which should say that the product uses UVC light.

 UV Light Sterilizer Boxes

 The safest type of UVC sanitizer is one that allows you to place items inside a closed space where the light will be used, which shields you from any accidental exposure.
-There are lots of options of this kind out there, from small sterilizers made for baby items like pacifiers, including the Liukouu Portable UV Sterilizer, to larger options like the One PIX UV Sanitation Box.
+There are lots of options of this kind out there, from small sterilizers made for everyday items like glasses, watches, and jewelry, including this UV Light Sanitizer, to larger options like this UV Light Sanitizer Bag.
 Both of these products specify UVC use.

 UV-Sanitizing Water Bottles